aionescu/oplang/README.md

 # oplang

-The compiler for `OpLang`, a stack-based esoteric programming language inspired by [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
+This repository contains the compiler for `OpLang`, a stack-based esoteric programming language based on [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).

-## Building from source
+## Installing

-In order to build the compiler, run `cabal new-build` in the repo's root directory.
-You will need `GHC` (The Haskell compiler) and `cabal-install` (The Haskell build tool), which you can download [here](https://www.haskell.org/platform/).
+To build the compiler yourself, you will need the Haskell Platform, which can be found [here](https://www.haskell.org/platform/).

+To build, run `cabal new-build` in the root of the repository.

-You can then either install the package globally using `cabal install`, or run the local build with `cabal new-run`.
+You can then either install the package globally running `cabal install`, or run the local build with `cabal new-run`.

 ## OpLang Basics